turkeyyyyy/Standard/json-agents.md

 ### 15.3 Content Negotiation

-Servers and clients MAY use standard HTTP content negotiation to request or serve Agents.JSON manifests:
+Servers and clients MAY use standard HTTP content negotiation to request or serve JSON Agents manifests:

 ```http
 Accept: application/agents+json